indu-sen/Portfolio-Projects/SQL/Walmart's Sales/README.md

 The dataset used for this analysis was sourced from the [Kaggle Walmart Sales Forecasting Competition](https://www.kaggle.com/c/walmart-recruiting-store-sales-forecasting).

 This dataset contains anonymized sales transactions from a three different branches of Walmart, respectively located in Mandalay, Yangon and Naypyitaw.

+Below is a data dictionary that provides details aobout the database and the data within it.
 The data contains 17 columns and 1000 rows:

 | Column                  | Description                             | Data Type      |
 | :---------------------- | :-------------------------------------- | :------------- |